 From Qasr Amra we headed to our third and final destination, Qasr Asraq.
 Midway there, a road sign has me whipping out my camera.
 To the right, “Sa’udia”, to the left “Iraq”.
 Ibrahim obligingly slows on the empty road so I can get a good shot.
 “Where shall we go, Iraq or Saudi Arabia?”
 Our destination is to the left, so we plump for a trip to Iraq today, joking between ourselves about skipping the final castle and plumping for an Iraqi day trip instead.
 The adventurer in me is kind of disappointed that we’re only joking.
 We are just over 200km or so from the Iraqi border here, possibly the closest I will ever get.
 We’re also 60km from Saudi.

 Putting adventure aside, we arrive instead at Qasr Asraq.
-Were you wondering why the title of this post refers to Lawrence of Arabia?
+Ever heard of Lawrence of Arabia?
 Well, Qasr Azraq was one of his temporary homes in the region.
 I visit the room he occupied, in one tower of what is now a ruined citadel; across the wide courtyard I enter another room containing slabs of Roman carvings which have been found in the local area.
 But the same theme crops up again: there is pretty much nobody else here.
 It has been a magical day exploring these desert outposts on my own, but it’s not a good sign for Jordan.